jorgenponder/whos-talking/README.md

 Currently it just takes a modified srt file and outputs another srt file with "Speaker" or "Not speaker" per segment.
 A segment is a piece of subtitle between two timestamps.

+Whisper.cpp actually has a command line flag for diarization, as they call it, but it works poorly in practice: <https://github.com/ggerganov/whisper.cpp/issues/64>

 ## How it works, high level

 It splits a wav file into small parts according to a spec file you've made.
 It then compares each part to a known speaker in a wav file, and indicates if that speaker is the one speaking.
 It uses SpeechBrain for that last part, see further down.
 It uses a speaker sample, i.e. you must have a short wav file with only the speaker you're looking for.